Biography of Mahatma Gandhiji – History 1869 to 1948

 At the Congress convention in Nagpur in December 1920, Gandhiji’s proposal for a just and peaceful way of self-government in just one year was accepted by a majority.
 Therefore, his idea was also recognized in the constitution to allow the Congress to control the power of the common people.

-Beginning of the Gandhian Era
+Beginning of the Gandhian Era in India

 Thus the Gandhi era began with the recognition of Mahatma Gandhi’s ideas in India.
 While touring India, Gandhiji considered many questions.
 Among them poverty was a big problem in front of them.